totalspectrum/spin2cpp/doc/spin.md

 ```
 ZSTR, UDEC, UDEC_BYTE, UDEC_WORD, UDEC_LONG, SDEC, SDEC_BYTE, SDEC_WORD, SDEC_LONG, UHEX, UHEX_BYTE, UHEX_WORD, UHEX_LONG
 ```
-Other directives are ignored, with a warning.
+Other debug directives are ignored, with a warning.

 `DEBUG` in flexspin is implemented differently than in PNut, so timing when debug is enabled may be different.

+### ASMCLK instruction

+The `ASMCLK` pseudo-instruction is not supported in FlexProp at this time.